bloodrabbit/blog/source/2016-10-18-gifs-make-everything-better.html.markdown

 <iframe src="//giphy.com/embed/3o85xHfFDaq9ltGCOI" width="100%" height="400" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-Every wanted to add gifs to your build notifications?
+Ever wanted to add gifs to your build notifications?
 Well, now you can, thanks to [@Almouro](https://github.com/Almouro)!
 One laser shark sticker coming up.

 **The Gifs with Giphy step generates a URL for a random gif from [Giphy](http://giphy.com) and stores it in an environment variable which you can easily use in any upcoming step you might have in your workflow.** Default keywords include `such wow`, `awesome`, `shipit` and my personal favorite, `surprise motherfucker`.
 You can however specify any keyword your twisted minds come up with.
 We've tried, and you can get the best, most relevant results with `party hard`.
 Thank us later.